Alhammoud/gatsby-blog/src/pages/2019-12-21/index.md

 ### Your MVP can really be extremely minimal

-As part of our accelerator program, SiteHive had to demonstrate its solution to potential investors and customers by a certain date.
+As part of the accelerator program, SiteHive had to demonstrate its solution to potential investors and customers by a certain date.
 I shipped a demo with barely functioning login (hardcoded values in the backend), no database, and just a bunch of charts stuck together in React.

 While the solution was quite sparse, it was already solving the problem at this point.